Building a Product Qualified Lead process for your Complex product

 How complex is your product?

-More simply, how hard is it for a new user (or small group of users) to self-serve their way to first value?
-Don’t forget: self-serve means without any manual support of intervention from your team.
+In other words: how hard is it for a new user (or a small group) to self-serve their way to first value?
+Self-serve means without manual support from your team.
+The answer tells you how activated an account should be before your team steps in.

 Next, how big is the opportunity?